Former Punjab CM Channi summoned by vigilance bureau in disproportionate assets case | Politics

 - India

-The Punjab Vigilance Bureau has summoned former Chief Minister Charanjit Singh Channi for questioning in an alleged disproportionate assets case on Wednesday, official sources said.
+The Punjab Vigilance Bureau has summoned former chief minister Charanjit Singh Channi to appear for questioning on Wednesday in an alleged disproportionate assets case, official sources said here.

-The Congress leader has been asked to appear for questioning at the bureau's office in Mohali, they said.
+The Congress leader has been asked to go the bureau's office in Mohali, they said.

-It is for the first time that Channi has been summoned for questioning in the case.
+It is the first time that Channi has been summoned for questioning in the case.

 The bureau has been probing allegations that Channi amassed assets disproportionate to his known sources of income.
 Last month, it issued a look-out circular against Channi to prevent him from leaving the country.

-Warring said Channi has seen ''bigger threats'' than a probe and he will come out stronger.
+Warring said Channi has seen ''bigger threats'' than a probe and will come out stronger.

-Later in a statement, Warring alleged that the AAP government is "anti-Dalit" and is acting on a "design to target and harass Dalit leaders".
+Later in a statement, Warring alleged that the AAP government was ''anti-Dalit'' and acting on a ''design to target and harass Dalit leaders''.

 The polling for the Jalandhar parliamentary seat will take place on May 10 while the counting will be held on May 13.